sematext/docs/docs/monitoring/coda-hale-metrics-reporter.md

 [Sematext-metrics-reporter](https://github.com/sematext/sematext-metrics-reporter)
-is an extension for the [ Coda Hale Metrics](http://metrics.dropwizard.io/) library version 2.2.0 and 3.x for sending metrics to [SPM](https://sematext.com/spm/).
-Under the hood sematext-metrics Java library is used to send metrics as [Custom Metrics](custom-metrics) to SPM.
+is an extension for the [ Coda Hale Metrics](http://metrics.dropwizard.io/) library version 2.2.0 and 3.x for sending metrics to [Sematext Monitoring](https://sematext.com/docs/monitoring/).
+Under the hood sematext-metrics Java library is used to send metrics as [Custom Metrics](custom-metrics) to Sematext Monitoring.

 ### Quick Start